Technology / Data

 2. Data Controllers

-A controller can be an agency, individual, public authority or organization that decides the means and purpose for processing personal data.
-While the processor is an individual, organization, agency, or public authority that helps the controller to process personal data.
+A controller can be an agency, individual, public authority, or organization that decides the means and purpose for processing personal data.
+The processor is an individual, organization, agency, or public authority that helps the controller process personal data.

-A processor is obliged to protect, maintain personal data of individuals and how it is processed.
+A processor is obliged to protect, and maintain the personal data of individuals and how it is processed.
 The processor is liable if there's any breach in the organization of data.

-Processors can either be in-house (i.e. part of the controller organization)or outsourced.
-A controller's duty is to ensure every contract they have with processors comply with GDPR terms.
+Processors can either be in-house (i.e., part of the controller organization)or outsourced.
+A controller must ensure every contract they have with processors complies with GDPR terms.

 Because different regulations apply to each, it is important to understand if your organization is a processor, controller, or both.